Our Origin Story

 2017 with Scott Wentworth as the founding board president and Sarah Walker as the first Canada-based Director.
 Come Alive Outside Canada currently brings programming to residents of Ontario and beyond.

 Since 2015, Come Alive Outside U.S. has gained an international reputation as a do-gooder nonprofit with a simple mission and strong, measurable impact.
-With a three-person team of executive director Arwen Turner, program director Myra Peffer and program and communications manager Haley Rice, Come Alive Outside U.S. has reached all 50 states and Canada while remaining committed to serving its local Vermont population.
+With a three-person team of executive director Arwen Turner, program outreach manager Christian Rudy, and program and marketing manager Haley Rice, Come Alive Outside U.S. has reached all 50 states and Canada while remaining committed to serving its local Vermont population.
 Programming includes Nature Rx, Mile-A-Day, Outdoor Passports for children and adults, Green Streets and the Design Challenge.